bernhardrieder/bernhardrieder.github.io/_portfolio/4-ghost-recon-breakpoint.md

 platforms: [PC, PS4, Xbox One, Stadia]
 ---

-<small><i>ATTENTION: The game is not released yet.
-Mentioned details are extracted from trailers and interviews, to ensure confidentiality.</i></small>

 ## About
 Ghost Recon Breakpoint is a tactical shooter game set in an open world environment.
 It is played from a third-person perspective.
 Players take on the role of Lieutenant Colonel Anthony "Nomad" Perryman, a member of the Delta Company, First Battalion, 5th Special Forces Group, also known as "Ghosts", a fictional elite special operations unit of the United States Army under the Joint Special Operations Command.
 The game world, Auroa, is an open world environment that features a variety of landscapes, and these can be used for tactical advantages.
 For instance, players can slide down rocky terrain and use mud to camouflage themselves.
 Players have a variety of ways to traverse the open world, controlling various air, land and sea vehicles.